 The pages are now ready to be cut to size.

 Each folded sheet is cut to the desired page height.

-I now have a loose stack of properly sized pages.
+Subsequently, I now have a loose stack of properly sized pages.

 Pages are now stacked inside one another a few at a time.
 Each stacking is called a Signature.
 If the book is to be a Scrapbook or an Album, spacers are inserted into each signature at this time.
-These spacers will provide extra space along the spine so photos can be placed in the book.
+Consequently, these spacers will provide extra space along the spine so photos can be placed in the book.